Procedural Synthesis of Synthesizable Molecules: Experiments

 \subsubsection{Data Generation}

-We use 91 reaction templates from \cite{hartenfeller2011, button2019} representative of common synthetic reactions.
+We use 91 reaction templates from \citet{hartenfeller2011, button2019} representative of common synthetic reactions.
 They consist primarily of ring formation and fusing reactions but also peripheral modifications.
-We use 147,505 purchaseable building blocks from Enamine Building Blocks.
-We follow the same steps as \cite{gao2021} to generate 600,000 synthetic trees.
-After filtering by QED, we obtain 227,808 synthetic trees (136,684 for training, 45,563 for validation, and 45,561 for test).
-We then pre-process these trees into programs, constructing our dataset $D_{\text{train}}, D_{\text{valid}}$ and $D_{\text{test}}$.
-We bootstrap our set of syntactic templates, $\hat{\mathcal{T}}$ based on those observed in $D_{\text{train}}$, resulting in 1117 syntactic skeleton classes.
-Additional statistics on $\hat{\mathcal{T}}$ and insights on its coverage are given in App \ref{app:eda}.
+Starting from 147,505 purchaseable compounds from Enamine Building Blocks, we follow the same steps as \citet{gao2021} to generate 600,000 synthetic trees.
+Filtering by $\text{QED} >0.5$ of the product molecules leaves 227,808 synthetic trees (136,684 for training, 45,563 for validation, and 45,561 for testing), which are then preprocessed into programs to construct our final datasets.
+We bootstrap our set of syntactic templates based on those observed in the training set, resulting in 1117 syntactic skeleton classes.
+Additional statistics on these syntactic templates and insights on their coverage are given in App. \ref{app:eda}.
+Further analyses of the structure-property relationship and a detailed case study are given in App. \ref{app:recognizer}.